 If this policy does not meet the student’s needs, we would strongly advise you to take out a separate policy to ensure that they are covered for all eventualities.

 Should you wish to make an insurance claim through the policy provided by Millfield, please contact the insurance company directly.
 Contact details are shown on the Policy Wording document.

 Business Development Manager | Deputy Designated Safeguarding Lead

 Director of Studies | Deputy Designated Safeguarding Lead

 If a student has a problem, it is important that they bring it to the attention of staff as soon as it arises.
 Any member of staff can be approached and will be willing to give assistance.
 For specific help, they can speak to the Pastoral Manager for accommodation, health and nutrition issues; the Academic Manager for any learning or teaching issues; and the Activities Manager for sport and activity issues.

-If the problem is not resolved satisfactorily they should contact the Centre Manager who has overall responsibility for the course.
-He/she can be approached directly or through other staff at any time.
-Official complaints should be directed to the Director of Holiday Courses and Events, Holly Angelinetta, on:
+If the problem is not resolved satisfactorily, they should contact the MELHC Manager who has overall responsibility for the course.
+They can be approached directly or through other staff at any time.
+Official complaints should be directed to the Director of Enterprises, Holly Angelinetta, on: